The Awful Truth: Cinematography and editing

 Cinematographer Joseph Walker used mainly long takes when shooting The Awful Truth.
 With McCarey providing only minimal direction, this helped to make scenes feel spontaneous and energetic.
 Generally, a scene would only be shot once unless there was a mistake, and shooting days were kept short (often ending at 3 PM).
 One particular scene, however, took nearly a full day to film.
 During the film's finale, shot about August 10, Delmar's script called for a cat to block the door connecting Jerry and Lucy's bedrooms, impeding Jerry's attempt at a marital reconciliation.
 An animal wrangler brought five cats in the morning, but none would stand still.
 Frustrated, McCarey called another animal wrangler, who soon arrived with three more cats.
 None would stay still.
 Three more animal wranglers were called during the day, but none of the cats would perform as required.
 Finally, McCarey was forced to issue an open call to the public for anyone with a cat who would perform the actions required.
 When a cat was found that would stay still, the animal refused to move when Cary Grant attempted to open the door.

 The Awful Truth was shot primarily on a soundstage at Columbia Pictures' Gower Street studios.
 Principal photography ended on August 17, 1937, the 37th day of shooting.
 At end of August, location shooting occurred at Columbia Ranch, the studio's 40 acre lot located at the corner of Hollywood Way and Oak Street in Burbank, California.
 Reshoots on the film occurred during the first week of October.

 McCarey did not permit Joseph Walker to shoot much coverage, preferring to "edit in the camera".
 This left editor Al Clark with few choices once the film began to be pieced together.
 One major cut made to the film was actor Claud Allister's performance as Lord Fabian in the Vance drawing room scene, which was completely excised.
-Film historian James Harvey says that the comic timing of Walker's editing in the nightclub scene—cutting from Dixie Belle Lee's performance to Jerry, Lucy, and Dan at the table—is "exquisite...unmatched deadpan brilliance".
+Film historian James Harvey says that the comic timing of Clark's editing in the nightclub scene—cutting from Dixie Belle Lee's performance to Jerry, Lucy, and Dan at the table—is "exquisite...unmatched deadpan brilliance".